Table of Contents

 Moreover, by gaining the ability to compare digestible visual data, you can spot trends, capitalize on strengths, identify weaknesses, and improve the success of your projects significantly.

-While there are many different angles you can manage your project from, as mentioned earlier, the important point to stress is the possibility to use real-time data.
+While an online reporting tool provides you with many different angles from which you can monitor your projects, the important point to stress is the possibility to use real-time data.
 Whether you need an immediate answer to your business question or you simply want to have the latest information without manually updating it, these dashboards will enable you to constantly pull real-time information.
 For example, if you want to track how much time is spent on a specific part of the project, real-time data will ensure you have the right information at the right time.

 Whether you're working on a social media or (already explained) IT project, you need to gain a complete overview of the tasks, budgets, milestones, strategic or operational KPIs that you need to track.
 In the past, you could create a traditional report and work with historical data in order to generate insights for the future, but today you can build a modern and effective social media report or dashboard, for example, and have all your touchpoints in a clear, concise visual overview.
 This will provide you with a quality backbone to holistically view different angles and ensure sustainable project development and overview.